 The format of this document as well as the particular work tasks and subtasks were determined through a cooperative effort between the Federal Highway Administration (FHWA), the Georgia Department of Transportation (GDOT) and the Georgia Metropolitan Planning Organizations (MPOs).
 In 2001/2002, a series of four separate meetings were held in Atlanta over the course of several months at the request of FHWA staff.
-The object of these four meetings, which included attendees from FHWA, GDOT and the Georgia MPOs was to standardize the format and work tasks of all of the Georgia UPWPs in order to facilitate a more efficient review process by FHWA.
+The object of these four meetings, which included attendees from FHWA, GDOT and the Georgia MPOs, was to standardize the format and work tasks of all of the Georgia UPWPs in order to facilitate a more efficient review process by FHWA.
 The Coastal Region MPO, by convention, continues to follow this FHWA and GDOT approved format.

-The Chatham County-Savannah Metropolitan Planning Commission (MPC) and Coastal Region Metropolitan Planning Organization (CORE MPO) are committed to the principle of affirmative action and prohibit discrimination against otherwise qualified persons on the basis of race, color, religion, national origin, age, physical or mental disability, and where applicable, sex (including gender identity and expression), marital status, familial status, parental status, religion, sexual orientation, political beliefs, genetic information, reprisal, or because all or part of an individual's income is derived from any public assistance program in its recruitment, employment, facility and program accessibility or services.
+The Chatham County-Savannah Metropolitan Planning Commission (MPC) and Coastal Region Metropolitan Planning Organization (CORE MPO) are committed to the principle of affirmative action and prohibit discrimination against otherwise qualified persons on the basis of race, color, national origin, religion, age, disability, sex, sexual orientation, gender identity and expression, marital status, familial status, parental status, political beliefs, genetic information, income, or other protected category in its recruitment, employment, facility and program accessibility or services.

-MPC and CORE MPO are committed to complying with and enforcing the provisions of the Title VI of the Civil Rights Act and other federal and state non-discrimination authorities.
+MPC and CORE MPO are committed to enforcing the provisions of the Civil Rights Act, Title VI, and all the related requirements mentioned above.
 CORE MPO is also committed to taking positive and realistic affirmative steps to ensure the protection of rights and opportunities for all persons affected by its plans and programs.

 The opinions, findings, and conclusions in this publication are those of the author(s) and those individuals are responsible for the facts and the accuracy of the data presented herein.
-The contents of this report do not necessarily reflect the views or policies of the Department of Transportation, State of Georgia, the Federal Highway Administration, or the Federal Transit Administration.
-This report does not constitute a standard, specification of regulation.
+The contents of this report do not necessarily reflect the views or policies of the Department of Transportation (DOT), State of Georgia, the Federal Highway Administration (FHWA), or the Federal Transit Administration (FTA).
+This report does not constitute a standard, specification or regulation.